LtSnakePlissken/Q/docs/how-to-setup-rootnode.md

 ## Put Stake in Roots Contract

+As was mentioned previously, you should put stake to rootnodes contract in order to become a rootnode.

 You can use the dApp "Your HQ" that can be found at [https://hq.q.org](https://hq.q.org).
 Go to `Consensus Services` -> `Root Node Staking` for stake management.
 Also, you may want to check our [Consensus Services documentation](dapp-consensusservices.md).

+## Updating Q-Client & Docker Images

+To upgrade the node follow the instructions [Upgrade Node](how-to-upgrade-node.md)